spcourse/wikipedia/40 crawling/contents.md

     Syria,421,https://spcourse.github.io/wiki/271/index.html
     Burundi,200,https://spcourse.github.io/wiki/272/index.html

 Bear in mind that the links in the webpage are relative links (so just `29/index.html` and not `https://spcourse.github.io/wiki/29/index.html`).
-For the next step you will really need the full URL, so make sure to add the base URL to the relative links!
+For the next step you will really need the full URL, so make sure to expand these relative URLs before you write the results to CSV.
+The outputted CSV with its URLs should then look like the example above.

 ### Important notes

-- **Relative Links:** The links in the scraped webpage are relative (e.g., `29/index.html`).
-You will need to prepend the base URL (`https://spcourse.github.io/wiki/`) to generate the full URL for each country.
 - **Code Reuse:** Where possible, consider importing and reusing functions from `scraper.py` instead of copying and pasting all your code.
 This ensures consistency and avoids duplicating code unnecessarily.
 You might need to refactor some of your code in your original `scraper.py` to work in both scenarios, but ultimately this should be worth it!
+- **Relative Links:** The links in the scraped webpage are relative (e.g., `29/index.html`).
+You will need to add the base URL (`https://spcourse.github.io/wiki/`) to generate the full URL for each country.

 ## Step 2, follow the links and collect data